HMS Buttercup (K193): Norwegian service

 From 20 December 1944, the Royal Norwegian Navy borrowed Buttercup to replace the Castle-class corvette HNoMS Tunsberg Castle, which had been lost to a mine on 12 December 1944 off the coast of Finnmark.

 HNoMS Buttercup served from 15 February 1945 until 8 May as part of the Liverpool Escort Force.
 As part of "Group B2" she participated in two westbound and two eastbound allied transatlantic convoys.
 None of these was attacked by enemy forces and all the convoys arrived at their destinations.

-When Buttercup got back to Liverpool on 6 May she was order to Rosyth to prepare to sail for Norway.
+When Buttercup got back to Liverpool on 6 May she was ordered to Rosyth to prepare to sail for Norway.
 She sailed on 13 May 1945 for Oslo carrying the Chief of Staff of the Navy High Command and other naval officers.
 She arrived at Oslo on 15 May.

 The Norwegian Government acquired Buttercup in 1946 and on 10 August renamed her HNoMS Nordkyn.
 She served initially as a fisheries protection vessel.

 Nordkyn, Kommandor Oscar Hauge, sailed from Tromsø on 28 July 1948 for Svalbard.
 She was carrying Kaptein Rolf von Krogh on an expedition for the Norsk Polarinstitut.
 She carried out a hydrographic survey between Bear Island (Bjørnøya), and Spitsbergen.
 Between 2 and 9 September Nordkyn served as a base for a Catalina that the Polarinstitut employed for mapping glacier fronts.
 Nordkyn returned to Tromsø on 18 September.

 In 1950 Nordkyn was reclassified as a frigate and received the pennant number F309.
 She was stricken from the Navy list on 9 April 1956 at Horten.